westfieldlabs/objective-c-style-guide/README.md

 Block comments should generally be avoided, as code should be as self-documenting as possible, with only the need for intermittent, few-line explanations.
 This does not apply to those comments used to generate documentation.

-Xcode's default file comment header with a Copyright notice should be avoided, unless when using 3rd party code that for some reason wasn't imported via CocoaPods.
+Xcode's default file comment header with a Copyright notice should be avoided, except when using 3rd party code that for some reason wasn't imported via CocoaPods.

 ## init and dealloc